HemalathaRamanujam2022/mlops_temperature_prediction/setup/linux_vm.md

 sudo apt-get install docker-ce docker-ce-cli containerd.io docker-buildx-plugin docker-compose-plugin
 ```

 2. Install git if not available.
-An active GITHUB account is needed to clone the project repository.
+An active GitHub account is needed to clone the project repository.
 ```
    sudo apt install -y git
 ```